 If you have a credit card that provides rental-car insurance, you might be accustomed to declining coverage from rental companies.
 However, rental insurance is usually different when it comes to moving vans and trucks.
 Credit-card insurance usually won’t cover these larger vehicles.

 Here’s our advice on navigating the types of insurance involved with a moving-truck rental.

-The damage waiver, if you chose to buy it, will get you off the hook for any damage to the truck during the rental period, whether it's deemed to be your fault or not.
 Accept the damage waiver on your truck rental.
+The damage waiver, if you choose to buy it, will get you off the hook for any damage to the truck during the rental period, whether it's deemed to be your fault or not.
 For a low price, typically $12 a day, you can eliminate the risk of a serious repair bill.

-Take the Supplemental Liability Insurance, too
+Take the supplemental liability insurance, too

-Rental-truck companies also offer insurance to cover any damage that happens to the stuff you are transporting.
-As a rule, up to $25,000 worth of cargo may be covered.
-However items such as jewelry and TV sets are usually excluded.
-Those exclusions of the cargo coverage contribute to making this coverage a poor buy, as a rule.
+Rental-truck companies also offer insurance to cover damage to the items you are transporting.
+Typically, up to $25,000 worth of cargo may be covered.
+However, items such as jewelry and TV sets are usually excluded.
+Those exclusions contribute to making this coverage a poor buy, as a rule.
 In addition, the belongings you’re transporting may already be covered under your homeowners policy.